EzioPeter/viplanner/ros/INSTALL.md

   sudo apt install libusb-dev
   ```

 - Installation of VIPlanner
     follow instructions in [README.md](../README.md) and install with inference flag.
-This installs mmdetection for Mask2Former, detailed intructions of the installation are given i the official documentation, [here](https://mmdetection.readthedocs.io/en/latest/).
+This installs mmdetection for Mask2Former, detailed instructions of the installation are given i the official documentation, [here](https://mmdetection.readthedocs.io/en/latest/).

 - Build all ros packages
     ```bash